What is phonotrauma?

 Vocal nodules (callouses) are superficial lesions on the lining of the vocal cords and usually occur in the middle of both vocal folds.

-A vocal cord polyp (blister), usually on one vocal cord, can be soft or firm and can be clear or red from hemorrhage.
+A vocal cord polyp (blister) usually occurs on one vocal cord.
+It can be either soft or firm, and it is sometimes red when it it develops following a sudden hemorrhage.

 A vocal cord cyst is deeper in the vocal fold, under the superficial lining.
 Many are believed to start following phonotrauma, but some may be there from birth and grow very slowly with time.

-Ectasias are dilated or abnormal blood vessels under the surface of the vocal cord that can bleed and cause focal fold stiffness.
+Varices and ectasias are dilated or abnormal blood vessels and other vascular malformations under the surface of the vocal cord that can bleed and cause focal fold stiffness.

 Vocal cord sulcus, or an indentation along the inner edge of the vocal cord, is caused by vocal cord scarring and can lead to reduction in vocal cord vibration.

-Voice therapy with a speech-language pathologist can cure some types of vocal cord lesions.
-Using appropriate vocal technique can help you manage your vocal symptoms even if the lesion still remains, and prevent problems from reoccurring or worsening with time.
-It is often recommended either alone or in combination with other treatments.
+Voice therapy with a speech-language pathologist can improve voice in many patients with phonotrauma, and can even cure some types of vocal cord lesions.
+Using appropriate vocal techniques can help you manage your vocal symptoms even if the lesion still remains and prevent problems from reoccurring or worsening with time.
+Voice therapy is often recommended either alone or in combination with other treatments.

-Phonosurgery is performed when a lesion on the vocal cords does not (or is not expected to) completely respond to voice therapy.
-The goal of phonosurgery is to remove the lesion in question and preserving adjacent areas of normal vocal cord tissue that are crucial for preserved vocal cord vibration.
-Even when surgery is needed, voice therapy is often still advised to ensure proper voice use during the healing process after surgery.
+Phonosurgery (surgery to improve the voice) is performed when voice complaints persist and a lesion on the vocal cords does not completely respond to voice therapy.
+The goal of phonosurgery is to remove the lesion and preserve adjacent areas of normal vocal cord tissue that are crucial for preserved vocal cord vibration.
+Preserving this normal tissue next to the lesion is a critically important step in achieving ideal voice outcomes, and special techniques by surgeons who specialize in vocal cord surgery can help to make sure that vocal cord function is optimized.
+Even when surgery is needed, voice therapy is often still advised to ensure proper voice use during the healing process.